chrisalbon/mlai/content/python/geocoding_and_reverse_geocoding.md

 ## Create some simulated geo data

-Geo-data comes in a wide variety of forms, in this case we have a Python dictionary of five latitude and longitude strings, with each coordinate in a coordinate pair seperated by a comma.
+Geo-data comes in a wide variety of forms, in this case we have a Python dictionary of five latitude and longitude strings, with each coordinate in a coordinate pair separated by a comma.

 ```python